 Other Amenities and Information

 One special touch is that locker rental is free.
-I also appreciated that the outdoor showers to remove the mineral water after you exit the pool are actually warm-unusual for a pool.
+I also appreciated that there were outdoor showers to rinse off the mineral water after you exit the pool and that they were actually warm-unusual for pool showers.

 Although the pool is open year-round, hours do change throughout the year.
 When I was there in the summer, it was open from 9 am-9 pm daily.

-Check out our article: One Perfect Day in Aspen, Colorado which includes a free walking tour through the town.
+DON’T MISS: One Perfect Day in Aspen, Colorado, which includes a free walking tour through the town.

 Should You Go?

-The Glenwood Hot Springs Pool is unique to Glenwood Springs so it goes on my list of things you have to do to say you have done the city of Glenwood properly.
-If you can stomach the $42 entrance fee and don’t mind the occasional wait at Shoshone Chutes, this is something you could really enjoy.
+The Glenwood Hot Springs Pool is unique to Glenwood Springs, so it goes on my list of things you have to do to say you have done the city of Glenwood Springs properly.
+If you can stomach the ~$42 entrance fee and don’t mind the occasional wait at Shoshone Chutes, this is something you could really enjoy.

 My family enjoyed the option of coming and going throughout the day.
 The facility was clean, beautiful, with a variety of things to do, and run by caring employees who helped create a great experience.